rubyforgood/human-essentials/docs/user_guide/bank/exports.md

 - Vendor
 - Purchase date

-The default is all storage locations and vendors, and the default period of 60 days prior, 30 days forward from today's date.
+The default is all Storage Locations and vendors, and the default period of 60 days prior, 30 days forward from today's date.

 Make your selection and click "Filter"  before clicking "Export Purchases"
 ### Content of Purchases Export